Valentino Ready-to-Wear runway collections: Spring 2014

 The Valentino Ready-to-Wear Spring 2014 Collection was presented on September 30, 2013, by creative directors Maria Grazia Chiuri and Pierpaolo Piccioli.
 Maria Callas as Medea was included on the mood board as a muse.
-Vogue Runway descrived the collection as darker and more mysterious than the previous season, "a fashion opera."
+Vogue Runway described the collection as darker and more mysterious than the previous season, "a fashion opera."
 The collection motifs referenced Roman heritage and Native American, with embroidery, fringe, geometric, and medallion design details.

 Hemlines extended from mini to floor length.
 The palette included black, blue, burgundy, aubergine, brown, green, red, and coral.
 The fabrications ranged from suede, cotton, brocades, and jacquards to chiffon, silk, organza, and satin.
 Vogue Italia described the silhouettes as monastic, austere, amphora-shaped, with geometric and asymmetric capes.

 The presentation featured 72 looks.
 Malaika Firth opened and closed the runway presentation.
 Clotilde Courau, Angie Harmon, Ciara, Alexandre de Betak, Tallulah Harlech, Jessica Hart, Kozue Akimoto, Giovanna Battaglia, Anna Dello Russo, Dasha Zhukova, Miroslava Duma, and Hanneli Mustaparta attended the show.